GGEMS/ggems/docs/Sphinx/v1.0/source/examples_and_tools.rst

 ..
 WARNING::

-  This example is only available using python and matplotlib library is mandatory.
+  This example is only available using python and the matplotlib library is mandatory.

 This example is a tool for plotting the total attenuation of a material for energy between 0.01 MeV and 1 MeV.
-The commands are similar to example 0, with the difference that all physical processes are activated.
+The commands are similar to example 0, and all physical processes are activated.

 .. code-block:: console